mongoosejs/mpath/README.md

 - 1) when value of the segment parent is not an array, return the value of `parent.segment`
 - 2) when value of the segment parent is an array
   - a) if the segment is an integer, replace the parent array with the value at `parent[segment]`
-  - b) if not an integer, keep the array but replace each array `item` with the value returned from calling `get(remainingSegments, item)` or undefined if falsey.
+  - b) if not an integer, keep the array but replace each array `item` with the value returned from calling `get(remainingSegments, item)` or undefined if falsy.

 #####Maps